 The Country Fire Authority CFA downgraded the bushfire requirements.
 This was because of the bushfire safety house design.
 Even so, the roof construction is to BAL FZ requirements.
 And the windows and doors have bushfire shutters.
-The wine cellar in the house doubles as a safe room in case of emergency in the event of a bushfire.
+The wine cellar in the house doubles as a safe room in case of an emergency in a bushfire.

-The Carrajung underground house is a berm building, built into the side of an existing hill.
+The Carrajung underground house is a berm building built into the side of an existing hill.
 The house is on a rural allotment of over 100 acres.
 It is an autonomous house.
-It generates its electricity from a photovoltaic power supply, with battery storage.
+It generates its electricity from a photovoltaic power supply with battery storage.
 Evacuated tube solar hot water system heats the water.
 It does not use gas in the house.
 The water supply is from rainwater and stored in 120,000L rainwater tanks.
 A 60,000L reserve is for bushfire fighting purposes in the event of a bushfire.
-There is a backup diesel generator, if required.
+There is a backup diesel generator if required.
 A worm farm composting system manages household waste.
-And a roof garden and berm building keeps the house comfortable all year round.
+And a roof garden and berm building keep the house comfortable all year round.

 BP Architects specialize in designing homes that can reduce your ecological footprint.